mariekarpinska/GiftTrackrApp/team/BenYangSB/HW04ReadMe.md

 giftGiving2.0/src/components/Notification.js

+Affected folders:
+App.js, Notification.js

-This file contains the logic to add notification preferences to firebase and allow users to get updates / push notifications about upcoming gifts if they desire.
+Notification file contains the logic to add notification preferences to firebase and allow users to get updates / push notifications about upcoming gifts if they desire.

+These changes are added to a Tab in App.js

 The user can go onto the page, check/uncheck the notofication preferecnes, and also enter an offset that represents the amount of days before the event in which they would like to recieve updates.